vivekprm/vim-nvim-tmux-learning/vim-learnings.md

   - Then press Esc (give it a second), and it will insert a # character on all other selected lines.

 # Visual Mode
-- Press v for visual mode and then press w, w it keeps selecting, until you press closing operator e.g. d to delete the selection.
+- Press v for visual mode and then press w, w or e, e it keeps selecting, until you press closing operator e.g. d to delete the selection.
 - Press SHIFT + V t0 select the entire line.
 Press 6 + k to select 6 lines above, 6 + j to select 6 lines below and press d to delete.
 Or press 6 + D + K to do the same.
 - CTRL + V to select a visual block.
 And followed by e.g. > to indent.

 # Replace Mode
 - SHIFT + R is replace mode.
+It's useful when you want to write over existing text.
 - CTRL + R is redo.

 # Registers